Are you just beginning to homeschool? Feeling overwhelmed and need a little help?

-Colorado homeschool law provides three different ways to home educate your children.
+Colorado homeschool law provides three different options to home educate your children.
 Consider which one works best for your family, then get started following the simple steps on this page.

-Here’s a quick run-down of all three Colorado homeschooling options:
+Here’s a quick run-down of all three options to homeschool in Colorado:

-- Under the Colorado Homeschool Law, you can file a Notice of Intent with a Colorado school district 14 days prior to beginning.
+- Home-Based Education Program – You are required to provide written notification of the establishment of a home-based education program (notice of intent) with a Colorado school district 14 days prior to beginning.
 (Click here to jump down this page and read more.)

-- Under the Colorado Non-Public School Law, you can enroll with a Colorado-based independent school (as an “umbrella” school) and follow that school’s requirements.
+- Independent (Umbrella) School – Under the Colorado Non-Public School Law, you can enroll with a Colorado-based independent school (as an “umbrella” school) and follow that school’s requirements.
+You are NOT REQUIRED to file a Notice of Intent with a school district.
 (Click here to jump down this page and read more.)
-We think this is such a great idea, we started our own!
-Click here to learn more about the security, privacy, and all-access benefits that come with enrollment in the CHEC Independent School.
+Learn more about the security, privacy, flexibility, and perks that come with enrollment in the CHEC Independent School.

-- Obtain a current Colorado teaching license.
+- Colorado teaching license – Obtain and maintain a certified Colorado teaching license.
 (No reporting or testing requirements exist for a parent holding a current Colorado teaching license [according to CRS 22-33-104 (2)(b)(i)(I)].)

 Legal Summary of Colorado Homeschool Law Options